Harry Potter and the Darkest Vindications

 "But I can't be a wizard.
 I'm… just Harry."

 "Tell me, Mr. Potter, have you ever caused things to happen?
-Things you could not explain yourself when you were, perhaps, angry, sad, or scared?"
+Thing that you could not explain?
+Things that appeared to have no reasonable explanation at all?
+Perhaps the occurred during times when you were angry or frightened."

 "Well…."
 Harry trailed off, thinking.
-Mysterious things had happened before when he was angry or humiliated.
+Mysterious things had happened before when he was angry or when he felt humiliated.
 Once Aunt Petunia had insisted on cutting his untamable hair.
-She'd cut all of it to a centimeter, but left his bangs in order to hide the lightning bolt scar on his forehead.
+She'd shaved it all down to the scalp, but left a row of untrimmed bangs in order to hide the lightning bolt scar on Harry's forehead.
 Harry had been so humiliated and so afraid of going to school the next day.
-He'd cried himself to sleep at the thought of the ridicule he'd face because of how he'd looked.
+He'd cried himself to sleep at the thought of the ridicule he'd face because of how he looked.
 Other children had made fun of him before because of the clothes he wore, and those snide remarks always made him angry and sad.
 He remembered being so afraid of what they'd say when they saw his hair.
 Miraculously, the next morning it'd all grown back.
 He'd earned a week confined to his cupboard as punishment.

 "Yes," said Harry.
 "Strange things have happened before."

 "Those are signs of magic, Mr. Potter.
-You see, a witch or wizard often displays signs of magic starting at a young age, though they have no control over such things.
+You see, a witch or wizard often begins to display signs of magic at a young age, though they have no control over such things.
 At the age of eleven, as wizard is ready to be properly schooled in magic.
 Since you are now eleven, you are invited to attend Hogwarts School of Witchcraft and Wizardry.
 Should you choose to accept-"

 "I think we've made it very clear he will not be going!"
 Uncle Vernon interrupted.